 1. Dynamic (aka Moving Coil) – Most Commonly Used

 Dynamic drivers are made of 3 main components: a neodymium magnet, voice coil, and a diaphragm (attached to the voice coil).
-The neodymium magnet activates the voice coil – which then causes the diaphragm to vibrate.
+The lightweight neodymium magnet activates the voice coil – which then causes the diaphragm to vibrate.
 This vibration creates the sound waves that manifest as your favorite song or album.

 Let’s take a look at the pros and cons of dynamic drivers: